ESTABLISH FOUNDATIONAL STRUCTURES AND CONDITIONS FOR 9TH GRADE ON-TRACK WORK

 Participate in foundational 9th-grade success trainings and schedule quarterly opportunities for structured collaboration with other schools around best practices and common challenges.

-Organize a cross-disciplinary 9th-grade team that includes core and elective teachers, special education and English language teachers 9th-grade counselors, and other relevant members of the student support team that work with 9th graders (e.g. City Year, GearUP) define the roles and responsibilitis of the administrator team lead and team members
+Organize a cross-disciplinary 9th-grade team that includes core and elective teachers, special education and English language teachers, 9th-grade counselors, and other relevant members of the student support team that work with 9th graders (e.g., City Year, GearUP).
+Clearly define the roles and responsibilities of the administrator, team lead, and team members

 Appoint exceptional 9th grade Team Leads and provide them with a reduced teaching load or stipend.

-Appoint dedicated 9th-grade administrator at each high school.
+Appoint dedicated 9th-grade administrators at each high school.
 Appoint dedicated 9th grade counselors for each 9th grade academy or a 9th and 10th-grade counselor in a looping system.

 ESTABLISH SYSTEMS AND PROCESSES FOR OPERATIONALIZING THE WORK OF THE 9TH GRADE TEAM